nharrisdesign/ie-warning/README.md

 # Internet Explorer Deprecation Warning

-A simple warning banner to display to the user that their browser needs to be updated.
+A simple warning banner to display to the user that their browser needs to be updated if they are using Internet Explorer.

 #### Supports later IE versions